 More severe instances of hyperthyroidism can cause shortness of breath, chest pain, and muscle weakness.
 Hyperthyroidism is commonly caused by an autoimmune disorder called Graves' disease.

+Thyroid hormones are necessary to control metabolism, so when the thyroid gland isn't producing enough thyroid hormones, the results are far-reaching.
 Hypothyroidism can also result in changes to your physical appearance, such as coarse hair and skin.
 Severely advanced hypothyroidism is called myxedema and, without medical attention, can result in coma.

 Symptoms of hypothyroidism include: